nekotogd/Infinite_Incircle_Question/README.md

-# Infinite_Incircle_Question
+# Infinite Incircle Question

-Found this question in my uni calculus textbook and kept breaking my head on it:
+Found this question in my calculus textbook and kept breaking my head on it:

 ![Question Picture](Question.png)